exercism/groovy/SETUP.md

 $ groovy ./HelloWorldSpec.groovy
 ```

-After the first test(s) pass, continue by commenting out or removing the `@Ingore` annotations prepending other tests.
+After the first test(s) pass, continue by commenting out or removing the `@Ignore` annotations prepending other tests.

 When all tests pass, congratulations!